jorge-333/ASU-Web-Development-Program/README.md

-# Javascript-Games
+# ASU - Web Development Program
-## ASU - Web Development Program: JavaScript Specialist
+## JavaScript Specialist
 - Completed professional-level projects utilizing JavaScript, functions and arrays, the DOM, HTML, CSS, and Bootstrap.
 - Was presented with different business scenarios, where I had to make decisions about web development projects that solved real-world business problems.
 - Created a series of games using JavaScript, emulating a real-world internship environment.